Overview

 Gameplay

-The game starts off with X, but you later get to play as Zero, after you unlock him.
-The game features a "Nightmare" system, which makes it so that when you defeat a Maverick, their icon on the level select screen will become red, which means that certain environmental hazards will be added to the level to increase difficulty.
+The game starts off with X, but Zero can be unlocked later.
+The game features a "Nightmare" system, which makes it so that when X or Zero defeats a Maverick, their icon on the level select screen will become red, which means that certain environmental hazards will be added to the level to increase difficulty.
 This is important because this game has many more hidden secrets to find than the other games in the X series.

 Ranking System